dariusmehri/ArcGIS-ArcPy/README.md

 Includes:

+Spatial analysis of gas, high risk buildings, choropleth map of count of high risk buildings by coummunity district and GIS coordinates of the buildings.

-Spatial join and creation of map for DOB Sustainability inspections
+Spatial join and creation of choropleth map for DOB Sustainability inspections